Subscribe to our mailing list

 We are still here!
 Let us send you tips for travelling through Myanmar and stories from the road …

 Our aim is to bring our guests interesting food in interesting settings.
-We collaborate with Myanmar chefs and restaurants to bring a range of cuisines together in one evening.
+We collaborate with chefs and restaurants to bring a range of cuisines together in one evening.
 We have a limited number of guests at each event, so to ensure the evening feels intimate.

 Penned in by Thailand, China and India, three nations providing the most popular dishes of Asia, Myanmar traditional food has benefited richly from the flavours of its neighbours.